Ray786719/ToDo/README.md

-As a mobile user, I want touch-friendly interface so I can manage tasks on-the-go As a user, I want dark/light theme toggle so I can customize my experience As a user, I want to search tasks so I can quickly find specific items As a user, I want to filter by category/priority so I can focus on relevant tasks
+As a mobile user, I want touch-friendly interface so I can manage tasks on-the-go As a user, I want dark/light theme toggle so I can customize my experience As a user, I want to search tasks so I can quickly find specific items

 **Epic 4: Performance & Deployment**